kekse1/count.php/README.md

 ## News
 * Working on some CLI functions.
 After that, the major version can be increased. **Nearly ready already!**
 * Additionally some minor performance and security upgrades are in progress, too.. and a bit more..
-* Everything is in the `namespace counter` now (so all the functions are not defined globally)!
+* Everything is in the `namespace kekse/counter` now (so all the functions are not defined globally)!
 TODO also @ constants maybe..

 ## Issues
 * Didn't test against PHP **v8** support (TODO);